 During 2020, Resverlogix Corp. changed its fiscal year end to December 31 (from April 30) to adopt reporting periods more commonly used by the Company's peers.
-Consequently, in this new fiscal year commencing January 1, 2021, The Company is reporting unaudited third quarter interim financial results for the nine months ended September 30, 2021 compared to the nine months ended October 31, 2020.
+Consequently, in this new fiscal year commencing January 1, 2021, the Company is reporting financial results for the twelve months ended December 31, 2021 compared to the eight months ended December 31, 2020.